-Covered Payroll - Covered payroll is estimated based on hourly rates provided in census data.
+Covered Payroll - Covered payroll is estimated based on hourly rates provided in census data, is projected to the measurement date as of the valuation date using applicable salary increase assumptions.

 Changes of Assumptions - Changes of assumptions and other inputs reflect the effects of changes in the discount rate each period.
 The following are the discount rates used in each period.